 Here’s how the final policy settings look in the GPMC console (Settings tab).

 Import .reg file into GPO

-The GPP allows the administrator to easily import a .reg file with several registry settings into Group Policy.
-But to do this, the reg file must be converted to the XML format (Group Policy Editor allows you to import only files in XML format).
+The GPP allows the administrator to easily import a .reg file into Group Policy with several registry settings.
+But to do this, the reg file must be converted to the XML format (Group Policy Editor allows you to import files only in XML format).

 Save the registry key settings to the reg file.